mukeshsoni/deepnotes-editor/README.md

 This builds to `/dist` and runs the project in watch mode so any edits you save inside `src` causes a rebuild to `/dist`.

+This does not start a server.
+It only watches your files and builds and puts them in dist folder when any file in src directory changes.
+To view the editor in action, you need to ru na server inside the example directory.

 Then run the example inside another:

 ```bash